-The District participates in the Medicare and Medi-Cal programs.
-The percentage of gross patient revenues derived from Medicare, Medi-Cal, insurance and managed care contracts and all other sources for each of the past three fiscal years ended June 30, 2010, 2011 and 2012 is set forth below.
-Because of varying contractual allowances to third-party payors, net patient revenues may not correspond directly to gross patient revenues.
+The Hospital participates in the Medicare and Medi-Cal programs.
+The percentage of gross patient revenues derived from Medicare, Medi-Cal, insurance and all other sources for each of the past four fiscal years and the six-month periods ended December 30, 2011 and 2012 is set forth below.
+Because of varying contractual allowances to third-party payors, net patient revenues do not correspond directly to gross patient revenues.